 So, here I am on the 9th of November 2016 speaking about how things may change for UK citizens when the UK leaves the EU.
 Clearly I can only make a series of educated guesses, as at this stage the government is keeping its cards very close to its chest as to what it intends to attempt to negotiate, the UK parliament may have an important say in any event, and we certainly have no idea of how the EU will respond or what the final position will be.
 That said, what I can do is to look at what is likely to be the most extreme change in each aspect of life for those who either live in Spain currently, or who are hoping to live here.

-Whether you’re looking at buying and selling property in Spain, or your continued ownership of property here, inheriting property located in Spain, or moving to Spain to live, whether to work or to retire, it’s likely that whatever “Brexit” finally looks like there’ll be consequences to grapple with.
+Whether you’re looking at buying and selling property in Spain, or your continued ownership of property here, inheriting property located in Spain, or living in spain after brexit, whether to work or to retire, it’s likely that whatever “Brexit” finally looks like there’ll be consequences to grapple with.
 In this series of videos I’ll be taking you through the current position, as well as what I consider to be the worst- case scenario in respect of each of these areas.